DLTK's Winter Crafts for

 finger along the crease so it's a nice clean fold.

-- Repeat this process until you have five petals
+- Repeat this process until you have five petals.

-- Use a hole punch to punch out a number of yellow dots from the
+- Use a hole punch to punch out a number of yellow dots from the yellow construction paper.

-- Assemble your flower by gluing the five petals in a circle and
+Assemble your flower by gluing the five petals in a circle and gluing the yellow dots in the center.

 Printable version of these instructions